Viserren/UnityPackages/Learning Journal.md

 ### Problem:
 Getting the different colours in a shader graph to correctly fade between 2 colours depending on the fade distance and normals.

+### Problem:
+The sun not rotating properly around, and snapping to certian position.

+### Solution:
+Using a animation curve and lerping between two Quaternion's using the animation curve, it now smoothly rotates around and changes its angle depending on the season.